stripe-archive/stripe-payments-demo/README.md

     npm install

-This demo uses the Stripe API as a datastore for products and orders, but you can always choose to use your own datastore instead.
-When starting the app for the first time, the initial loading can take a couple of seconds as it will automatically set up the products within Stripe.
+This demo uses the Stripe API as a datastore for products and SKUs, but you can always choose to use your own datastore instead.
+When starting the app for the first time, the initial loading can take a couple of seconds as it will automatically set up the products and SKUs within Stripe.

 Run the app: